Mlaiel/iacherie/microservices/communication_services/README.md

 ## 📄 License

-This module is part of the Ainflue platform and is proprietary software owned by Fahed Mlaiel.
+This module is part of the IA Chérie platform and is proprietary software owned by Fahed Mlaiel.

 **© 2025 Fahed Mlaiel.
 All rights reserved.**
 **Confidential and Proprietary - Enterprise Use Only**